 The ABS/Universities Australia Agreement provides a range of products and services to participating Australian universities.

 Under the Agreement, staff and students are not individually invoiced for their use of the charged ABS products and services that are covered under the Agreement.
 This is because Universities Australia has paid for access on behalf of participating universities.
-Staff and students of these universities may use the products and services for the purposes of research, teaching and permitted commercial uses.
+Staff and students of these universities may use the products and services for the purposes of research, teaching and commercial uses.

 PRODUCTS AND SERVICES PROVIDED BY THE AGREEMENT

 TableBuilder is an online tool for creating tables from ABS Census or survey data.
 Starting with an empty table, data variables can be selected for cross-tabulation.
 Tables can be saved within TableBuilder or exported in CSV, Excel or SDMX format.

 Census and survey data are split into separate online tools.
-For more information, see the TableBuilder and DataPacks section and How to apply for microdata in the left navigator.
+For more information, see TableBuilder and How to apply for microdata in the left navigator.

-Confidentialised Unit Record Files (CURFs) are released to authorised users for approved purposes of statistical analysis and research.
-For more information, see the CURFs section and How to apply for microdata in the left navigator.
+Microdata is released to authorised users for approved purposes of statistical analysis and research.
+For more information, see How to apply for microdata in the left navigator.